 - track charities’ changing digital priorities, skills, confidence and attitudes

-- understand how charities are engaging with AI
+- understand how charities are progressing with AI

-- identify the support and funding charities need to move forward with digital
+- identify the support and funding charities need to move ahead with digital

 - build further insights about the needs of small charities